 This threat, however, has been countered by the retail stores in the form of multiple super sale promotions as well as some external factors like the weakened US dollar and the UAE’s growing tourism industry.
 The sector is predicted to remain resilient throughout 2018, and the expectations appear to be fairly optimistic, especially for the retail stores that are situated within crowded developed communities.

-To summarize, the real estate market in UAE is expected to recover from the downturn sooner than the other GCC countries, albeit at a little bit slow rate.
+To summarize, the real estate market in UAE is expected to recover from the downturn sooner than the other GCC countries, albeit at a rate that is a little bit slow.
 United Arab Emirates will probably continue to be the region’s leading tourist and investment attraction.